JorgenBrattang/staying-healthy/README.md

 The user will easly get ahold of the information to get them started on the journey to better understand the human body.

 The features will be a page for:
-- The importance of stretching, through images and article.
+- The importance of stretching
+    - Through images and article.
-- Easy exercice for neck and shoulder stretches, through images and article.
+- Easy exercice for neck and shoulder stretches
+    - Through images and article.
-- The major muscle groups, through video and an article.
+- The major muscle groups.
+    - Through video and an article.
+- Contact page.
-- Contact page with form and location.
+    - Through form and location.

 <br>

 ### <u>Structure</u>
 The information and features was made into a easy to follow and read structure, with clear directions.

 <details><summary>Structure made with Balsamiq</summary>